aimhigherweb/iec_website/content/what-we-do/contact-lenses.md

 Rigid lenses (including orthokeratology lenses) cost $400-$500 each depending on the complexity of the design.
 Scleral lenses are more complex and difficult to manufacure and cost $650 each.
 Don't forget these lenses last 1-2 years on average.
 Back-up lenses of identical parameters can be ordered at half price within 12 months of the original order.

 Please feel free to [contact our team](/contact) for more details about the costs of different contact lenses.

+##### References

+1. A prospective, controlled, double-masked clinical trial to evaluate the performance of PRECISION1™; Alcon data on file, 2018 (available upon request)